28877110/ImageAnnotation/README.md

 ﻿# Image Annotation Tool

-标签（空格分隔）： pyqt5 python

 ---
-This is a image annotation tool.
+This is a image annotation tool.</br>
-It is written in Python and uses PyQt.
+It is written by Python and uses PyQt.</br>
-Now, it only support python3 and PyQt5.
+Now, it only support python3 and PyQt5.</br>

 ---
 if you want to use it, you can git clone it and run it.